Carousel (Part II)

-Frustrated with the deceit and dishonesty prevalent in society, a man decides to dismantle the town structure using his intellect and witty trickery.
+Frustrated with the deceit and dishonesty prevalent in society, a man decides to dismantle the village structure using his intellect and witty trickery.
 He utilizes the people's weak principles as leverage against them, hoping to prompt a realization that could lead them to building a much stronger foundation of consciousness.
-But his plans misfire, and he's captured by the townsfolk, imprisoned, and put on display in a transparent cell which sits in the village square.
-They study their captive like a deprived primate, and entertained by his suffering, hope he fulfills his own punishment by committing suicide.
+But his plans backfire, and he's captured by the townsfolk, imprisoned, and put on display in a transparent cell which sits in the village square.
+They study their captive like a deprived primate, and entertained by his suffering, hope he fulfills his own punishment by doing himself in.

 Fear of White Walls

-After another season of failed crops, a farmer contemplates giving up his harsh, unpredictable lifestyle.
+After another season of failed crops, a farmer contemplates finally giving up his harsh, unpredictable lifestyle.
 But that very night, he's visited by a formidable shadowy figure, who mysteriously tempts him with a life of promise and ease.
-Skeptical and fearful of this strange lure, the farmer uses his own strength to ward off the figure, and much to his own surprise, is successful!
-With a new sense of confidence and ambition now filling his veins, he begins preparation for the next season, while ivory wings slowly begin sprouting from his shoulders.
+Skeptical and fearful of this strange lure, the farmer uses his own power to ward off the figure, and much to his own surprise, is successful!
+With a new sense of confidence and ambition now filling his veins, he begins preparing for the next season, while ivory wings slowly begin sprouting from his shoulders.
 Months pass, and yet his crops still produce nothing.
-His hope wanes, and in response, the wings slowly begin tearing off from his body, painfully reminding him of his tepid past.
-Amidst the agony, he prays for the shadowy figure to return once more, so he can be given a second chance.
+His hope wanes yet again, and in response, the wings slowly begin tearing off from his body, painfully reminding him of his tepid past.
+Amidst the agony, he prays for the shadowy figure to return once more, so he can be offered a second chance.

 A Sterile Draft

 A prophet enters the world and is immediately accosted by the reigning beasts of the present.
 They feel threatened by his emergence, and so the prophet confronts them with his psychic knowledge, exposing all their weaknesses and falsities.
-Fearing the descent of their integrity, they plead with the seer, who vows to spare their disclosure if they can rebuild themselves with purity and truth.
-The beasts attempt this approach, but find it much more arduous and cumbersome than their usual angle.
+Fearing the descent of their integrity through their exploitation, they plead with the seer, who vows to spare their disclosure if they can rebuild themselves with purity and truth.
+The beasts attempt make an attempt, but find it much more arduous and cumbersome than their usual approach.
 They give up quickly and relapse, in order to get the most from their lowest energy output.
 The prophet is then left to interpret the fate of their decision.

-Subconsciously avoiding a constructive self-evaluation, an aimless wanderer hastily seeks prophetic signs, divine symbolism, and patterns in nature for some personal guidance or reassurance.
-But when his own ploy is suddenly unveiled, he persuades himself to take initiative, only to find paths that are heavily trodden upon.
+Subconsciously avoiding a constructive self-evaluation, an aimless wanderer hastily seeks prophetic signs, divine symbolism, and patterns in nature for some personal guidance and reassurance.
+But when his own ploy is suddenly unveiled, he persuades himself to take a new initiative, only to find other paths that have been heavily trodden upon.
 Old age has stolen his agility and youthful ambition, leaving him with an inability to begin his own course.
-He reaches out to successors for consultation and consolation, but is only handed plastic principles and an invitation to join their pursuits, so he can adopt an identity under their wing.
+He reaches out to successors for consultation and consolation, but is only handed plastic principles and invitations to join their pursuits, so that he can adopt an identity under their wing.
 He declines out of suspicion and retreats to a natural environment to take pleasure in eating society's forbidden fruit.
-Though indecisive and against the odds, he acknowledges his naivety, choosing ambiguity over the security of being a gear in the machine of another.
+Though indecisive and against all odds, he acknowledges and embraces his naivety, choosing ambiguity over the security of being a gear in the machine of another.

 Upon the Clearing

-A tribe of cynical, judgmental, and hyperactive folks are unable to elect a leader, which puts them on the brink of mental combustion.
-But one day, in the distance, they witness a ceremonial ritual of pain and transcendence taking place, and are quick to become envious of this primitive form of self discovery.
+A tribe of cynical, judgmental, and hyperactive folks are unable to elect a leader, which puts their collective on the brink of mental combustion.
+Then one day, in the distance, they witness a ceremony of pain and transcendence taking place, and are quick to become envious of this primitive form of self discovery.
 Naturally, they hope for the worst with the individual at hand, who must undergo his observers' scrutiny in order to become a figure of medicine.
-But when the individual survives the ceremony, he is praised by both tribes, and all want to feed off his glory.
-The acknowledgment and power is invigorating, but he's saddened to realize that the praise won't last forever, despite the pain and strife he's endured for his accomplishment.
-Others are proud for the moment, but the emptiness of his own personal purpose is a far worse pain that inevitably awaits his confrontation.
+But when the individual survives the ritual of torment, he is praised by both tribes, and all want to feed off his glory.
+The acknowledgment and power is invigorating, yet he's saddened to realize that the praise won't last forever, despite the pain and strife he's endured for his accomplishment.
+Others are proud of him for the moment, but the emptiness of his own personal purpose is a far worse pain that inevitably awaits his confrontation.

 Persona Non Grata